Board of directors

 Photo of Kitt Sawitsky

-Jamey has been Accenture’s Chief Tax Officer since 2001; in addition he has held various finance leadership roles with the company.
-Accenture provides services in strategy, consulting, digital, technology and operations, to clients in over 120 countries across more than 40 industries.
-Before Accenture, Jamey worked in the international tax group for a global accounting firm advising clients in the technology industry.
+He worked as Accenture’s Chief Tax Officer and held various finance leadership roles with the company.
+Before Accenture, Jamey worked for a global accounting firm advising clients in the technology industry.
+He is a lawyer and a CPA.

-Jamey is active in professional and tax policy organizations and has taught as a visiting professor in international tax.
+Jamey has been active in professional and tax policy organizations and has taught as a adjunct professor in international tax.

 Photo of N. James Shachoy, Chair